SHOP exists to advocate for the human rights of sex workers.

 1. the value of sex workers and their self determination

 2. the power of harm reduction

 3. the pursuit of social justice

-Our two-person staff team have connected with over 300 women and in practice our work involves a great deal of individual support, outreach, and advocacy.
-This unique program was developed in partnership with women who engage in sex work.
-We know that there are as many different lived experiences in sex work as there are sex workers and we firmly believe that sex workers are the experts of their own lives, and everything we do is rooted in that philosophy.
+Our two-person staff team have connected with over 700 people and in practice our work involves a great deal of individual support, outreach, and advocacy.
+This unique program was developed in partnership with sex workers.
+We know that there are as many different lived experiences in sex work as there are sex workers.
+We firmly believe that sex workers are the experts of their own lives, and everything we do is rooted in that philosophy.

 WHAT WE DO

 – One-on-one individual support, including home visits and accompaniments to appointments

 – Give out and deliver safer sex supplies and clean drug use supplies

 – Peer drop-in hours in our private, confidential space